Children and Young People

 Jodie Griffiths-Cook is the Children and Young People Commissioner and one of her most important jobs is hearing from children and young people.
 The legislation that describes what she does is the Human Rights Commission Act 2005

-You can learn more about what Jodie and her team do by reading the CYPC Strategic Plan (PDF 3MB).
+You can learn more about what Jodie and her team do by reading the CYPC Strategic Plan 2025-2026 or our 2024 Annual Report summary (made just for you!)

 The CYPC